jni-rs/jni-rs/book/src/future_topics.md

 steps for creating JNI functions, which involves translating C header files into Rust code.

-There are also opportunities to talk about more about handling shared resources between native resources and Java proxies.
+There are also opportunities to talk about handling shared resources between native resources and Java proxies.